-Later, we'll walk to dinner at the Michelin-recommended Selma for elevated traditional Norwegian cuisine.
+Later, we'll walk to dinner at the Michelin-recommended Selma for elevated contemporary Scandinavian food.

 Sleep will come easy after a hearty meal.

-After lunch, we’ll stroll over to the Christianborg Palace where the current monarch, Queen Margrethe II, presides over galas and state visits.
+After lunch, we’ll stroll over to the Christianborg Palace, where the current monarch, Queen Margrethe II, presides over galas and state visits.
 We’ll visit the Royal Reception Rooms, the Royal Kitchen, and the Royal Chapel.
-We’ll treasure the artwork and tapestries that decorate the walls as well as authentic antique Danish furniture.
-The Queen can trace her Danish heritage back 1,000 years to the Vikings.
+We’ll treasure the artwork, tapestries and authentic antique Danish furniture.
+The Queen traces her Danish heritage back 1,000 years to the Vikings.

-We'll meet for dinner and drinks at the Apollo Bar on Nyhaven port after some rest at the hotel.
+We'll meet for dinner and drinks at the Apollo Bar on Nyhaven port after a rest at the hotel.

 We’ll wander over to The Ny Carlsberg Glyptoteket after breakfast.
 The Carlsberg Beer family opened the museum, specializing in cultural and historical artifacts and artwork.
 Along with the Danish furniture exhibit, you'll find many French Masters, including sculpture and painting.

 Next, we’ll head over to the Finn Juhl House.
 Completed in 1942, Finn Juhl was not only an architect but a famed furniture designer.
 We'll see the house where he lived and some of his most famous furniture pieces, like the Chieftain Chair, the Poet Sofa, and the Silver table.
-Don’t forget to look at the walls, as the artwork is almost as impressive as the furniture.
+Don’t forget to look at the walls.
+The artwork is almost as impressive as the furniture.
 We'll also take the time to explore the grounds.